The sheaves--spectrum adjunction: (Co)idempotent algebras and smashing (co)localizations

 \begin{remark} If the unit~\(\unit\) in a symmetric monoidal \(\infty\)-category~\(\cat{C}\) is final, there is a canonical fully faithful embedding \(\cIdem(\cat{C})\hookrightarrow\cat{C}\). \end{remark}

-\begin{example} For any \(\infty\)-category~\(\cat{C}\) having finite products, we can consider the cartesian symmetric monoidal structure on it; see \cite[Section~2.4.1]{LurieHA}.
+\begin{example} For any \(\infty\)-category~\(\cat{C}\) having finite products, we can consider the cartesian symmetric monoidal structure on it; see~\cite[Section~2.4.1]{LurieHA}.
 By \cref{cart_uf}, \(\cIdem(\cat{C})\) can be regarded as a full subcategory.
 Moreover in this case it is identified with the poset of subterminal objects, i.e., objects~\(C\) such that the morphisms \(C\to{*}\) to the final object are monomorphic. \end{example}

 \begin{example} Consider the cartesian symmetric monoidal structure on an \(\infty\)-topos~\(\cat{X}\).
 Then by \cref{cart_sm}, the poset \(\cIdem(\cat{X})\) is the frame of open subtoposes of~\(\cat{X}\).
 Let \(X\) denote the corresponding locale.
-The inverse image functor of the localic reflection \(\Shv(X)\to\cat{X}\) is identified with the unit of the sheaves-spectrum adjunction (\cref{main}). \end{example}
+The inverse image functor of the localic reflection \(\Shv(X)\to\cat{X}\) is identified with the unit of the sheaves–spectrum adjunction (\cref{main}). \end{example}